 Our staff prepares co-op and graduating students for their job search through courses, workshops, and orientations.
 Topics include: finding a co-op position, job search strategies, resume writing, cover letter writing, interviewing techniques, dress for success, use of social media, how to work a career fair, on the job success, and much more.
 Students, visit our Workshops and Company Networking Events page and Alumni, you can visit the Alumni Career Programs and Events page.

 One of our career services coordinators is on duty to meet with you on a first-come, first-served basis, for your convenience in handling quick questions or dealing with pressing issues.
 This service is available on-site in the colleges as well as in our office.
 Drop in hours are offered Monday through Friday 9:30-11:30 and 1:30-3:30 on Monday, Tuesday and Thursday in the Office of Career Services and Cooperative Education.

 To help students research opportunities overseas - we have acquired access to the Going Global site.
 Going Global Career Guides contain more than 10,000 resources for finding employment at home and abroad.
 The Global Key Employer Directory contains corporate listings of leading local and multinational employers in 31 countries around the globe!
 And the Job & Internship Listings contain more than 10,000 international job openings and internship positions.
-As an RIT student you have free access to this site from the Going Global link on the main student page of our site.
-Students or graduates interested in an international co-op experience, meet with our Associate Director for International Outreach, Maria Richart, for assistance with the process.
+As an RIT student you have free access to this site from the Going Global link found in Handshake (Resources).
+Students or graduates interested in an international co-op experience, meet with us and attend regularly offered info sessions.
 More information about working abroad is available on our International Experience page of our site.

 Vault is the world’s leading source of Career Intelligence.
 It will make your efforts at researching employers, industries, and career subjects infinitely easier and more efficient.
 Whether you are just exploring possible career paths or you are ready for your interview, Career Insider can help!
 Students can access through Handshake (Resources).